 On July 14, 2007, Quanex's Board met with Lazard and approved five parties to be invited to conduct detailed due diligence on the Building Products Group, to include site visits, management presentations and access to an electronic data room.
 At this meeting the Board of Directors also gave Lazard approval to begin contacting a targeted list of potential strategic buyers for the Vehicular Products Group to solicit preliminary indications of interest.
-Lazard contacted 19 potential strategic buyers regarding the Vehicular Products Group, from which eight confidentiality agreements were signed and eight confidential information packages were distributed.
+Lazard contacted 19 potential strategic buyers regarding the Vehicular Products Group, from which eight confidential information packages were distributed.